Scale Economies and Aggregate Productivity: Model Equilibrium

 The cost of entry $\kappa$ is denominated in consumption units and is rebated to households in a lump-sum.
 Combining \eqref{eq:v} and \eqref{eq:free_entry_1} with our reduced-form profit expression \eqref{eq:profit_relative_As} yields:

-This shows that profits from being active multiplied by the probability of being active $1-J_t$ equals the entry cost.
+This shows that (unconditional) expected profits from being active multiplied by the probability of being active $1-J_t$ equals the entry cost.
 We have defined the power mean of technology, conditional on being active, as

 The power mean is a weighted average of firm-level productivity.\footnote{The term $\hat{A}(J_t)$ generalizes \textcite[eq.
 7][p.
 1700]{Melitz2003_ecta} and \textcite[eq.
 31][p.
 10]{ColciagoSilvestrini2022_EER}.
-This term is equivalent to these papers if $\nu=1$ and the markup is expressed in terms of elasticities of substitution between goods, for example $\mu = \theta /(\theta -1)$ where $\theta$ is the elasticity parameter.
-Notably, with $\nu \neq 1$, we \textit{cannot} represent the power mean of technology $\hat{A}$ as an output-weighted harmonic average of unscaled technology draws.}
+This term is equivalent to these papers if $\nu=1$ and the markup is expressed in terms of elasticities of substitution between goods. } Throughout, we work in quantile $\jmath$-space, which makes selection transparent.